-ARTS 7A INTRO TO WATERCOLOR PAINTING

-Introduction to principles, elements, and practices of watercolor painting.
+ARTS 7A INTRO TO WATERCOLOR PAINTING 3.0 Units Introduction to principles, elements, and practices of watercolor painting.
 Focus on exploration of painting materials, perceptual skills and color theory, paint mixing and technique, as well as creative responses to materials and subject matter.
-Strongly Recommended: ARTS 2A with a minimum grade of C

-ARTS 7B WATERCOLOR PAINTING

-Development of knowledge and skills introduced in Arts 7A with an emphasis on experimenting with the watercolor medium, perceptual skills and color theory, paint mixing and technique, as well as creative responses to materials and subject matter.
+ARTS 7B WATERCOLOR PAINTING 3.0 Units Development of knowledge and skills introduced in Arts 7A with an emphasis on experimenting with the watercolor medium, perceptual skills and color theory, paint mixing and technique, as well as creative responses to materials and subject matter.